dell/terraform-provider-powerscale/docs/resources/user.md

   # expiry = 123456
   # gecos = "testFullName"
 }

+# After the execution of above resource block, user would have been created on the PowerScale array.
+# For more information, Please check the terraform state file.
 ```
 After the execution of above resource block, a powerscale_user would have been created at PowerScale array